Pult Presence Docs

 The pkgutil --forget step removes the package receipt macOS keeps to track installed packages.
 Without it, the system still considers the wrapper "installed" even after the app is gone, which can prevent a clean re-install during testing.

-To redo enrollment for an already-enrolled device, also reset the agent's stored credentials:
+To redo enrollment for an already-enrolled device, also reset the agent's stored credentials.
+Both flags are documented in the CLI reference -- Common compositions:

 "/Applications/Pult Agent.app/Contents/MacOS/pult-agent" --reset-bootstrap-token